awesomemotive/easy-digital-downloads/readme.txt

 * New: Added EDD_Graph class to allow developers to easily display custom graphs in add-ons and themes
 * New: Added live ajax search to all product drop-downs in the admin to dramatically improve performance of EDD on stores with a lot of products
 * New: Add dashicon for Downloads menu and WP 3.8+
+* New: Added new Payment Processing template file that is displayed when returning from PayPal to ensure the IPN has enough time to be processed before showing the customer the payment receipt

 * Fix: Rewrote the tax API to fix numerous bugs
 * Fix: A bug with payment item amounts getting zeroed out when modifying an existing payment